The research has shown that there are Assertive ISFPs (ISFP-A) and Turbulent ISPFs (ISPF-T) that show differences in how they represent themselves.

 ISFP-T Weaknesses They Should Work On

-They need constant support from the people they consider important and are less likely to experiment with entirely new ideas.
+They are asking for constant confirmation or support from the people they care about and are afraid of testing completely new things or ideas.

 Jobs and Career Paths for ISFP-A